This is the one and only EIB Network, the nation's most listened to, most envied radio talk show in America.

 Don't know how to deal with it in a substantive way.

-Uh, Steve, thanks much.
+Steve, thanks much.

-Powell, Ohio next.
+Powell, Ohio, next.

 Karen, glad you waited.

-Welcome to the EIB network.
+Welcome to the EIB Network.

-How are you, Rosh?
+How are you, Rush?

-I'm uh honored to be on your show.
+I'm honored to be on your show.

-Uh, I have an interesting tidbit for you today.
+I have an interesting tidbit for you today.

-Mind you, he is in the Army on his free choice, not to get an education.
+Mind you, he is in the Army on his free choice not to get an education.

-He actually signed up after September 11th to uh protect his country, to protect his family, and to protect his loved ones to make sure that a 9-11 never happened again.
+He actually signed up after September 11th to protect his country, to protect his family, and to protect his loved ones to make sure that a 9-11 never happened again.

-Out the way.
+Out of the way.

 Is he an idiot?

-Oh no.
+Oh, no.

-How can you say it he must be an idiot if he's an E5 in uh about three?
+He must be an idiot if he's an E5 in about 70 years.

 Oh, absolutely.